josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## computed-members.js
 Computed members can be dynamic names to fields, properties, and methods of a class.
 Computed memvers are defined with string or template literal directly within '[]'.
 Computed members can be added to an instance and computer methods can be called by adding '()'.

+## class-expressions.js
+Class expressions are useful to create dynamic classes at runtime.
+Class expressions can be used to create a class factory function that will create classes.